Artwork: The Garden of Eden By Skitch, second year of fifth grade |

 My first year in the fifth grade I did not miss as many days, but I turned in almost no homework, and I did no studying.
 I let my mind wander during class and kept my head bent over a sketch, or a book of my own choosing most of the day.
 The kids in my class had been hard to get along with for years, ever since the teacher that had trained them to call me "poor" and "filthy".
 So, I practiced not caring what the teachers wanted, as I had worked on not caring what my fellow students said about me.
 It was actually a bit of a relief to divorce myself from the cares of the fifth grade.
 My report card at the end of the year listed me for the fifth grade again.
 I showed it to my parents and I can remember a look on both their faces that I thought said, "I knew it."
 Now, the teachers could not argue with my dad and tell him I needed to be passed on to another grade.
 Now my dad would not have to bother talking to them or coming home with a defeated look.
 Still, it did not escape my notice that they did not seem particularly pleased either.

+My second year of fifth grade, I tried just as hard to be uncooperative, really I did.
+The back of my mind had decided that I would not go any further than the fifth grade because I was not one bit better than my daddy.
+I avoided as much responsibility as I could force myself to, but I nearly passed despite my efforts.
+I had a wonderful teacher, Mr. Dotson.
 I had a lot of great teachers in school, but he was head and shoulders above the rest, in my estimation.
 He went above and beyond when it came to teaching.
 He wanted us to learn and he knew that in order to really learn something you have to be interested in it, so he worked at making everything he taught just as engaging as he could make it.
 That is how Mr. Dotson went above.
 He also brought in subjects that were not on the school's curriculum or reflected on the report card.
 He taught us vocabulary, current events, photography, art, and more.
 We even researched some of the Believe it or Not!s that were in the paper, and we researched Robert Ripley, the man that had started the collection of odd facts.
 That is how Mr. Dotson went beyond.
 He introduced us to subjects I didn't even know you could study in school, fun things, things of great interest to an inquisitive young mind.
 He taught the required subjects and taught them well, but he still found the time to teach us so much more.
 We worked on crafts and made most of our own costume accessories for a Halloween school play.
 (I was a witch!)
 We kept an art folder, a written journal of our day to day lives, and a creative writing journal that we filled with stories and poems.
 He also taught us to research, take notes, and make story outlines; and those went in the creative writing journal as well.
 Every morning, Mr. D. passed the newspaper around for a bunch of ten year olds to read.
 (I was eleven.)
 He did not yell at me if I got sucked into an article and missed something that was being said, or if I chuckled aloud over Snoopy's latest exploits, which in those days were brand new and wholly unexpected.
 Every morning the class discussed an article or two from the newspaper.
 Almost every morning we discussed the "Believe it or Not!" entry.
 Some of us believed it; some of us did not.
 Mr. D. treated us like human beings with opinions and ideas that actually counted.
 He treated us like part of the world, like the future.
 He did not treat us like irrelevant snot-nosed brats that needed to sit down, shut up, and do as we were told.
 Oh, I loved and love him to this day!
 He taught me so many important things and the most important of all was how to treat a child like a human being.

 Mr. Dotson had two young ladies that the other kids considered his "pets", Jennifer and Rose.
 Jennifer was a feisty little short haired girl.
 She had lots of opinions and energy and probably more money than I could have imagined.
 Rose was a deep-woods hillbilly girl.
 She had a kind spirit, a speech impediment, hand me down clothes, and free lunch.
 I loved Mr. D for his diversity, for not singling out the boys as pets just because they were boys, and for not treating me as though I were less important than Jennifer and Rose.
 In my opinion we were all his pets.
 I loved Mr. Dotson and craved his attention and admiration, and yet I was never the least bit jealous of these girls.
 I was not convinced they were his favorites.
 I felt he was just as good to each of us as he was to the others.
 Some of us demanded more attention.
 Some of us needed more attention.
 But I did not feel for one moment that he liked those girls more than he liked me.
 When he looked at me, I knew he cared and wanted me not only to learn but to be safe and happy.
 When he looked at me, I knew he saw me, the real me, the human being under the scraggly blond hair, second hand clothes, and skinny frame.
 And yet, if Jennifer was particularly hyper that day, he might look at her a bit more than he looked at me.
 If Rose was struggling in English, he might look at her more than he did the rest of us.
 I figured when he looked at them it was the same.
 I believed that he cared about them, that he wanted them to learn and to be safe and happy.
 I did too, so I never minded his showing attention to the other kids in class.

 He praised my sketches often and handed my art folder over to a few people that came in the room asking to see the work from some of his best artists.
 They chose a half finished sketch of "The Garden of Eden" from my folder and put it on the cover of a book the school was printing.
 It pleased me to be chosen and annoyed me that they did not have the time for me to finish the picture.
 Half my fruit was colored in and half was not.
 I thought it looked ridiculous, but they loved it, so on the book it went.
+I remember once, sitting at a table working on crafts, and someone asked, "How do you spell spaghetti?"

 A moment of silence followed while I waited for someone else to tell him.
 When the silence dragged on I said, "S-P-A-G-H-E-T-T-I."